Recognition of IB programmes

 Which universities recognize IB programmes?

 Higher education institutions around the world admit students based on their IB credentials, and many have specific admissions policies and guidelines for IB students.
 Admissions criteria can vary widely across educational systems and selectivity of the institution.
-As we support universities moving from our university policy index into the IB Student Registry, information on university recognition policies can be found in both IB resources.

 University policy index

-For general recognition queries, please email IB Recognition
+For general recognition queries, please contact us.

 Where do IB students tend to go to university and how do they do once there?